317070/Twitch-plays-LSD-neural-net/README.md

 ... and now?
 ============
 This source is provided as is.
-It will be hard to set up (because of its dependencies) by machine learning hobbyists or artists.
+It will be hard to set up (because of its dependencies) by artists or others who are not familiar with these machine learning libraries.
 Sorry for that.
 I think the biggest benefit will be in the reading of the code and using the ideas behind it.